 •“Do I know what the present demand is for someone with my experience and education?”

 Recruiters and employers don’t like to court candidates who can’t answer these questions.
-They would, in most cases, prefer to pass on a good candidate if there is a likelihood that a candidate is ill-prepared to receive an offer.
+They will not allow an excellent candidate to proceed in the interviewing process if they believe that the candidate is not open to receiving an offer.
 Doubt and confusion on these issues could cause you to lose out on the opportunity of a lifetime.
 Be prepared.

-Compensation is broken into two basic parts: Salary, which includes bonuses and benefits.
+Compensation has two parts: Salary, which includes bonuses and benefits.